If you think about it, we should be the happiest species on the planet!

 - Higher divorce rates

-- More people in therapy than ever before, just to name a few!
+- More people are in therapy than ever before, just to name a few!

 So, why is our consumerism model of thinking not bringing the intended effects of making everyone happy?